DINO DURKALIC

 PRACTICE OWNER

-Ellen graduated from Curtin University in 2014 and has since devoted her time to working as a Physiotherapist treating a broad spectrum of professional, elite and recreational dancers in Perth.
+Ellen graduated from Curtin University in 2014 and has since dedicated her career to working as a Physiotherapist, treating a broad spectrum of professional, elite, and recreational dancers in Perth.

 Ellen holds accreditation in dry needling, strength and conditioning coaching, and is also a member of the Australian Physiotherapy Association and the International Association of Dance Medicine and Science.